mikailcf/godot_modules/behavior_tree/readme.md

 	- 1 child
 	- return exactly what its child returns
 	- has references to actions that should be interrupted as a group
-	- interruption occuers when the child of another interrupt node is `RUNNING`
+	- interruption occurs when the child of another interrupt node is `RUNNING`